jdt23/waterSensor/README.md

 For a simple pump, I bought a [kit](https://smile.amazon.com/gp/product/B07TMVNTDK) that's normally used for watering plants.
 This kit includes submersible pumps, tubing, and relays to switch the pump on and off.

 Hooking this up is straightforward.
-The pump wires get attached to the "normally closed" (NC) pair on the output of the relay, and one pin drives whether the switch is open or closed, so I hook that up to the digital PWM output of the microcontroller.
+You connect an output pin from the Arduino into the "IN1" input pin of the relay board.
+Then the pump itself hooks up to the NC (normally closed) output of the relay and the 5V line of the Arduino.
+You can't just hook up the pump to the Arduino output pin directly, because the current on those Arduino pins is limited to 20mA.
+The 5V rail line can supply much more current - enough to drive the pump at least.

 ## Microcontroller

-I chose the [Arduino Nano Every](https://store.arduino.cc/usa/nano-every), mostly because it's small, cheap and has an LED on it that can signal different colors.

-For fun, I also added a 16x2 LCD display, but that's not necessary by any means as you can mostly go by the LED.
+I chose the [Arduino Nano Every](https://store.arduino.cc/usa/nano-every), mostly because it's small, cheap.
+I find it a little more difficult to use than the Nano 33 line, but it's still passable.
+The libraries are a bit more finicky (for example, the default LCD library would not work with it) and the LED is only on/off, not RGB.
+For a simple project like this, it's just fine.

 ## Code